Agency Cross-Servicing Responsibilities

 Complete an Agency Profile Form

-Each creditor agency must identify the programs for which Fiscal Service’s debt collection services are required or desirable.
-For each such program, before transferring debts to Fiscal Service, the creditor agency must complete an agency profile form.
+Each creditor agency must identify the programs under which debts arise.
+For each program, before transferring debts to the Cross-Servicing program, the creditor agency must complete an agency profile form.
 Creditor agencies may combine programs with the same requirements on one agency profile form.
+Creditor agencies must transfer debts secured by collateral under a separate agency profile than unsecured debts.
 Creditor agencies must update this form as necessary to reflect program changes.
-The agency profile form must be in the medium or media that Fiscal Service directs.
+Agencies are encouraged to use the electronic version of the form available through the Cross-Servicing system.

-For the purpose of this certification requirement, the term “transferring debts” includes the transfer to Fiscal Service of any information or documentation related to a debt; any documentation or information related to a debtor; and any updates, changes, corrections, or modifications made to any debts or debtor information previously transferred to Fiscal Service.
-The creditor agency must ensure that any person authorized to transfer a debt to Fiscal Service for the creditor agency understands that, by transferring the debt, he or she is making a certification to Fiscal Service under penalty of perjury.
-The creditor agency must ensure that only appropriate persons are authorized to transfer debts to Fiscal Service.
+The creditor agency must ensure that any person authorized to transfer debt to the Cross-Servicing program for the creditor agency understands that, by transferring the debt, he or she is making a certification to Fiscal Service under penalty of perjury that, among other things, the debt is valid and legally enforceable.
+The creditor agency must ensure that only appropriate persons are authorized to transfer debts to the Cross-Servicing program.

-Collection of delinquent debt through administrative offset (including salary offset) and tax refund offset;
+Collection of delinquent debt through offset of federal nontax payments and state payments (including salary offset) and tax refund offset,

 Reporting delinquent debt to credit bureaus;